Stress and The Immune System

 Do you work in a food retail outlet or somewhere in the food supply chain?

-Are you a delivery driver keeping us supplied with what we need?
+Do you drive around the country keeping us supplied with what we need?

 Are you a cleaner keeping our hospitals and care homes spotlessly clean?